 - A change might be dependent on another change; for example, a change executing the release of a battery tray can be released only after the change executing the release of the battery is completed.
 The execution can start in parallel but the battery tray cannot be validated unless the battery has been finalized.

 - Multiple change notices may need to be released together (concurrently).
 In this case, a consolidated package of multiple change notices needs to get into the product together.

-- The same resources might be working on a multiple changes and hence there can be the need to sequence those changes based on priorities, organizational capacity and schedules.
+- The same resources might be working on multiple changes and hence there can be the need to sequence those changes based on priorities, organizational capacity, and schedules.

-- Very often, a change (emergency or otherwise) on a part might conflict with an in process change on the same part.
-The ability to sequence the change would establish an order and prevent overriding of the contents by the different change notices.
+- Very often, a change (emergency or otherwise) on a part might conflict with an in-process change on the same part.
+The ability to sequence the change would establish order and prevent overriding of the contents by the different change notices.
 The last change can subsume the prior change using change incorporation

 We are in process of developing some exciting functionality for change management processes to be able to manage the sequencing and order of change in Teamcenter.
 What challenges does your organization faces when managing and sequencing changes?